awsdocs/aws-sdk-for-javascript-v3/doc_source/welcome.md

 **Note**
 For more information about Webpack, see [Bundling applications with webpack](webpack.md)\.

 To use V2 of the SDK for JavaScript you instead add a script tag that points to the latest version of the V2 SDK\.
-For more information, see [https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html#getting-started-browser-run-sample](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html#getting-started-browser-run-sample)the SDK for JavaScript v2 Developer Guide\.
+For more information, see [the SDK for JavaScript v2 Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html#getting-started-browser-run-sample)\.

 ### Common use cases<a name="welcome_use_cases"></a>